 Summer 2020: Session 2: July 20 - August 15, 2020 (4 week term)

-Registration is on a first-come, first-served basis from Tuesday, November 19th at 11am for Adult Community, Harvard Staff (TAP) and Harvard College Undergraduate students using our online system.
-Currently enrolled students in a Harvard University Graduate Program can begin to enroll Wednesday, November 20th at 11am.
+Registration is on a first-come, first-served basis from Wednesday, July 1st at 11am for Adult Community, Harvard Employees*, Harvard College Undergraduate students and those currently enrolled in a Harvard University Graduate Program.
+Please read below "How to register?" to find out your "User Type".
 You must be 18 years or older to register.

 Early registration is strongly recommended – classes fill quickly.
 Registration is secured through receipt of payment and completed forms.
 You will not be able to pay for another individual’s registration.

 *Please note that TAP is not accepted for Summer 2020 virtual session 2.

 - Click on "Login or Create Your Account" button above

 When creating a new account, choose correct user type.
 See below